Ophiuchus: Incentivizing Tool-augmented "Think with Images" for Joint Medical Segmentation, Understanding and Reasoning: Methods

 \textbf{(2) Reward Design.} Unlike prior works~\citep{guo2025deepseek,lai2025med,su2025gmai} that rely on overly simplified, answer-based rewards, we introduce a novel rule-based reward, decomposed into fine-grained signals that deliver dense feedback across various tool-use tasks, steering the model toward effective reasoning.
 Formally, the final reward comprises three components: reasoning format adherence, final answer quality, and strategic tool usage.

 \textbullet~ The format reward $\mathcal{S}_{format}$ evaluates the structural validity of $R$ by verifying that the model’s output includes all required special tokens in the prescribed order.

-\textbullet~ The final-answer reward $\mathcal{S}_{ans}$ encompasses multiple task types, thereby providing the agent with diverse feedback.
-For close-ended questions, we simply check the exact match between the predicted and answers.
-For segmentation task, we compute the IoU between the predicted masks and GT masks and assign piecewise rewards based on predefined IoU thresholds.
+\textbullet~ The final-answer reward $\mathcal{S}_{ans}$ encompasses multiple task types.
+For close-ended questions, we simply check the exact match between the predicted and GT answers.
+For segmentation tasks, we compute the IoU between the predicted masks and GT masks and assign piecewise rewards based on predefined IoU thresholds.

 \textbullet~ The strategic tool-use reward $\mathcal{S}_{tool}$ is defined as a conditional bonus, granted only when the model both produces a correct answer and invokes at least one external perception tool during its trajectory.
 This design encourages the model to employ tools meaningfully-when they directly contribute to successful task completion-rather than using them arbitrarily or redundantly.